Academic Catalog

 Document 1: The Free Application for Federal Student Aid (FAFSA)

 Submitting a completed and signed FAFSA initiates the process of applying for financial aid.
 The information provided by the student (and his/her parents) is used by the University and other awarding agencies to determine financial need and general financial aid eligibility.
-On the 2023-24 FAFSA, students (and parents, as appropriate) must report their 2021 income information.
+When filing the 2024-25 FAFSA, tax information for 2022 will be submitted.
 When completing the FAFSA, use Old Dominion University’s Title IV Institution Code (003728).
-Old Dominion University encourages students to take advantage of the electronic FAFSA option FAFSA on the web, https://studentaid.gov/, which is a secure and convenient method for completing the application process.
-All applicants and parents of dependent applicants should apply for a FAFSA ID with the Department of Education at https://studentaid.gov/fsa-id/create-account/launch in order to be able to sign the FAFSA application electronically.
+Old Dominion University encourages students to take advantage of the electronic FAFSA option on the web at https://studentaid.gov/, which is a secure and convenient method for completing the application process.
+All applicants and parents of dependent applicants should apply for a FAFSA ID with the Department of Education at https://studentaid.gov/help/create-fsa-id in order to be able to sign the FAFSA application electronically.
 The FAFSA must be filed each year for which the student is requesting aid.
-The FAFSA priority filing for all students is January 1st (Priority consideration as funds available).
+FAFSAs received by the federal processor before university established priority deadlines receive priority consideration.
+The FAFSA priority date is March 1 for all students (priority consideration as funds are available).

 Document 2: Student Aid Report (SAR)